-The New Year is just days away and Promax Access Ltd has some suggestions for safer and more efficient working at height in 2017.
+The New Year is just days away and Promax Access Ltd has some suggestions new years resolutions for elevated working in 2017.

-Whatever the size or nature of your business, speed and safety are the key to productive elevated working and whether you are new to the game or an established company here are some tips for 2017 which might just boost your business
+Whatever the size or nature of your business, speed and safety are the key to productive elevated working and whether you are new to the game or an established company here are some tips for elevated working in 2017 which might just boost your business

 1. Look after your machine

 It sounds obvious but the best results are achieved when the access equipment is looked after and in prime condition.
 It should be serviced every six months by a competent person and should be checked before the start of each job for signs of wear and tear or malfunction such as:

 - Visible signs of damage to body work or components which might lead to malfunction

 - Outrigger legs, brakes and extendable parts should all be safe and functional